Kneisel Hall

 Kneisel Hall is an annual chamber music festival and school located in Blue Hill, Maine.
 The season runs for seven weeks each summer from late June until mid-August.
 A small faculty works with approximately fifty young artists of collegiate and graduate level at the beginning of their professional careers, concentrating almost exclusively on chamber music for strings and piano.
-From 1986 until his death in 2015, pianist Seymour Lipkin served as Artistic Director.
-The current Artistic Director is Laurie Smukler.
+From 1986 until his death in 2015, pianist Seymour Lipkin served as artistic director.
+The current artistic director is Laurie Smukler.

-Kneisel Hall's summer season is marked by weekly chamber music concerts given by the world-renowned faculty and guest artists, and is punctuated by two series of Young Artists Concerts—one in mid-July, one at the close of the season in August, both free and open to the public—in which the Young Artists perform great works of chamber music.
+Kneisel Hall's summer season is marked by weekly chamber music concerts given by the faculty and guest artists, and is punctuated by two series of Young Artists Concerts—one in mid-July, one at the close of the season in August, both free and open to the public—in which the Young Artists perform great works of chamber music.